-Tenkou Honten is a Michelin 1-star tempura restaurant in the heart of Hiroshima, near the Ebisu Shrine, known as the god of commerce.
+Tenkou Honten is a world gourmet guide award tempura restaurant in the heart of Hiroshima, near the Ebisu Shrine, known as the god of commerce.
 Chef Kenichi Higuchi and his son Takahiro together offer Edomae-style tempura at the counter at this kappo-style restaurant.

 Before running his own restaurant, Chef Higuchi spent over 13 years polishing his skills at Tenichi, a long-established tempura restaurant in Tokyo.
 From manager of Ginza Tenichi to zone manager of major locations such as Akasaka, Shibuya, and Shinjuku, he takes the Edomae-style tempura to new heights.
 In 1988, he went independent and open his own restaurant in his hometown of Hiroshima.
 In 2009, he entrusted the restaurant he was then running to an apprentice, and opened Tenkou Honten in search of even greater culinary heights.
 That was also when Chef Higuchi's son Takahiro, who was at the time in university, began training under his father's guidance.
 Takahiro's pedigree was evident to the extreme, and a year after graduating from university, he was already making the tempura as the master's right-hand man.
 Today, he is also responsible for sourcing most of the ingredients.